Agenda

 Alexandra SchwarzVice-President and Chief Legal Officer FinDev Canada

-- Considering specific legal requirements with respect to EDI and accessibility
+- Considering legal or internal requirements with respect to EDI and accessibility

 - Benchmarking best practices for retention and succession planning